easingslider/easing-slider/readme.txt

 == Changelog ==

+= 3.0.3 - June 4th, 2016 =
+* Fixed issue that caused template function not to display unless echoed.

 = 3.0.2 - June 3rd, 2016 =
 * Refactored boot sequence to prevent errors prior to completing PHP & WordPress version checks.
 * Fixed issue that lead to version number not getting updated unless an updater class existed.